 Do make time for walking through the palace gardens at the back.
 You’ll reach them at the very end of the tour.
 It’s hard to imagine 39 acres of private parkland in the center of the city—it’ll have you wishing you could score an invite to one of the Queen’s famous garden parties.
 There’s a casual cafe at the end of the tour overlooking the gardens, so you can promise a sweet treat for the kids.

 Also, the gift shop at Buckingham Palace is a great spot for London souvenirs.
 You’ll find exclusive items here that you can’t get in generic tourist shops.
 It’s especially nice to pick up a packet of postcards, full of photos from inside the palace, since photography is not allowed.

-Many ticket packages include a visit to the Queen’s Gallery.
+Many royal collection ticket packages include a visit to the Queen’s Gallery.
 While it does have a small children’s activity room, this is a small, quiet gallery, with works of art based around a different theme each year.
 Unless your family has a very specific interest in art, I’d advise skipping this attraction as it makes the day too long with children.

 Be advised that the experience can be subject to weather and scheduling changes, so flexibility is key.
 Plan it for early in your trip, and then if for some reason it is cancelled due to weather, you can always try to see it another day.

 Also, talk to your children in advance about being respectful of the guards they’ll see.
 They are working, and not there to pose for photos.
 Tourists should never touch the guards or stand too close, and certainly everyone should keep a safe distance from the horses.